wiz64/saavn-cli/readme.md

 Quickstart
 - Compiled Executable

-Download the executable binary file, and run it directly or from the terminal
+Download the executable binary file, and run it directly or from the terminal (Windows and Linux)

 ```
+chmod +x saavn-cli
 ./saavn-cli search english songs
 ```
 This will query the API for "english songs" and then display the results as a list.
 Enter comma-seperated numbers of tracks to download (eg. 4,6,12,15)